 Over the next decade, nanotechnology has the potential to influence virtually every aspect of our lives, including our energy, food, water, buildings, and medicines.
-According to a recently published report by BCC Research, the market value of the worldwide nanomedicine industry alone is estimated to grow at a CAGR of 12.5% to reach $130.9 billion by the fiscal year 2016.
 However, in order to realize this broad potential - robust, cost-effective, regulatory-friendly manufacturing technologies will be required.
 Through its novel technology platform and expansive intellectual property, Liquidia is poised to be a leader in the development of nanotechnology-based healthcare products and a catalyst for the growth anticipated across this industry.

 Liquidia was founded based on technology licensed from the DeSimone research group at the University of North Carolina – Chapel Hill (UNC).
-Dr. DeSimone is a prolific scientist and entrepreneur the recipient of numerous awards and recognitions including the prestigious Lemelson-MIT Prize for inventors, the 2009 NIH Director's Pioneer Award and is credited with over 100 issued patents and nearly 300 published articles.
-Dr. DeSimone currently serves as a senior scientific advisor to Liquidia.
+Dr. DeSimone is a prolific scientist and entrepreneur, the recipient of numerous awards and recognitions including the prestigious Lemelson-MIT Prize for inventors, the 2009 NIH Director's Pioneer Award and is credited with over 100 issued patents and nearly 300 published articles.